 Check the competition in your area by visiting the website of your local Chamber of Commerce, which will list all the businesses registered with the Chamber.
 From its website, you can look for other furniture refinishers to get a sense of how many competitors are in your town or county.

 - Choose a business name and the appropriate business structure.

 - Obtain a business license from your city or county business office.
 Often you can apply for a license online from your locality's website.

 - Set up your bookkeeping and consider hiring an accountant if you don’t have one.

 - Buy refinishing equipment and supplies, including strippers and sanding tools you don't already own.

 - Set up a well-ventilated workspace and safety equipment to help you avoid inhaling toxic chemical fumes.

-- Take professional before-and-after photos of work you've done, even if it's on your own furniture or inexpensive test pieces you might find at a garage sale or flea market.
+Take professional before-and-after photos of the work you have done, even if it's on your own furniture or inexpensive test pieces you found at a garage sale or flea market.
 The improvements should be dramatic enough to highlight your skills.

 Create marketing materials such as business cards, print and online advertising, vehicle signage, and a website to promote your business.
 Begin networking to build relationships with antique dealers, flea markets, and collectors to spread the word about your services and promote repeat business.

 Consider having a display at flea markets, trade shows, and home expositions.
 When you provide quality service and deliver your products on time to your customers you will encourage referrals and repeat business.